 - Local (Institution Zone)

 - Select the placement location and select OK.

-You may select Tools > MARC 21 Authorities > Change Authority Placement and change the placement location, again.
+You may select the Change Authority Placement option and change the placement location, again.
 However, once you have saved the record, you can no longer change the placement.
 The Change Authority Placement option appears as disabled after the record has been saved.

 Performing Global Changes on Locally Managed Authority Records